Peter Cook: 1980s

 That same year, Cook appeared in The Princess Bride as the "Impressive Clergyman" who officiates at the wedding ceremony between Buttercup and Prince Humperdinck.
-Also that year, he spent time working with humourist Martin Lewis on a political satire about the 1988 US presidential elections for HBO, but the script went unproduced.
+He continued to appear in political-based work, starring as the Prime Minister in the 1986 dark comedy Whoops Apocalypse, and working with humourist Martin Lewis on a political satire about the 1988 US presidential elections for HBO, but the script went unproduced.
 Lewis suggested that Cook team with Moore for the US Comic Relief telethon for the homeless.
 The duo reunited and performed their "One Leg Too Few" sketch.
 Cook again collaborated with Moore for the 1989 Amnesty International benefit show, The Secret Policeman's Biggest Ball.

 A 1984 commercial for John Harvey & Sons showed Cook at a poolside party drinking Harvey's Bristol Cream sherry.
 He then says to "throw away those silly little glasses" whereupon the other party guests toss their sunglasses in the swimming pool.

 In 1988, Cook appeared as a contestant on the improvisation comedy show Whose Line Is It Anyway?
 He was declared the winner, his prize being to read the credits in the style of a New York cab driver – a character he had portrayed in Peter Cook & Co.

 Cook occasionally called in to Clive Bull's night-time phone-in radio show on LBC in London.
 Using the name "Sven from Swiss Cottage", he mused on love, loneliness, and herrings in a mock Norwegian accent.
 Jokes included Sven's attempts to find his estranged wife, in which he often claimed to be telephoning the show from all over the world, and his dislike of his fellow Norwegians' obsession with fish.
 While Bull was clearly aware that Sven was fictional and was happy to play along with the joke, he did not learn of the caller's real identity until later.